pulumi/pulumi-hugo/themes/default/content/product/_index.md

     cta:
         title: The easiest way to use Pulumi open source at scale
         description: |
             The [Pulumi Service](/product/pulumi-service/) is a fully-managed service for the open-source CLI and SDK.
-It enables you and your team to focus on building, deploying, and managing cloud applications with your favorite languages.
+It enables you and your team to focus on building, deploying, and managing cloud applications with your favorite languages and software engineering.

 get_started:
     title: Getting started